LanceHunter/Alexa-stepmom/README.md

 Some examples:

-*"Stepmom please remind me to get groceries tomorrow."*
+*Stepmom please remind me to get groceries tomorrow.*

-**"Fine, if you are going to get so drunk that you forget every simple thing, then I guess I'll have to remind you."**
+**Fine, if you are going to get so drunk that you forget every simple thing, then I guess I'll have to remind you.**

 *Stepmom please tell me what movies are playing tonight.*